Kurayami7/Target-Practice---Python/README.md

 In order to run this application successfully, you will need to install the p5 Python Graphics Creator Library.
 Please use the link below which is a documentation explaining how to install it.

+The purpose of this project was to inspire youngsters across Canada to build projects in Python and have a deeply enjoyable experience playing this game.

 # Documentation to Install P5:
 https://p5.readthedocs.io/en/latest/install.html